grycap/oscar-landing/content/english/blog/post-oscar-text-to-speech.md

 ### STEP 3: Invoke the Service Synchronously And Access the Output Files

-To run the service synchronously use the command:
+To run the service synchronously, use the command:
 ```sh
 oscar-cli service run text-to-speech --text-input "Hello everyone"  --output "output.mp3"
 ```
-You also can pass a file text substituing the flag `--text-input {string}` to `--input {filepath}`
+You also can pass a file text substituting the flag `--text-input {string}` to `--input {filepath}`

-And if you have installed vlc and you want to play it use this one:
+And if you have installed vlc and you want to play it, use this one:
 ```sh
 oscar-cli service run text-to-speech --text-input "Hello everyone"  --output "output.mp3" && vlc output.mp3
 ```